 What Every Facebooking Couple Should NOT DO to Protect Their Marriage:

 As you look at the lists above most of these principles can be applied to other Internet and Cell Phone activities.
-“Create boundaries to protect yourself, your spouse and your marriage.”
-It’s the secrecy matter and poor choices that spouses are making, which threatens peace and sanctity in marriages today.
+Above all, “Create boundaries to protect yourself, your spouse and your marriage.”
+It’s the secrecy matter and poor choices that spouses are making, which especially threatens the peace and sanctity in marriages today.

 Isn’t that true?
 Cell phones can be a helpful or a disruptive communication tool.
-You can use them to connect with your spouse (where you call, text, or email each other to show you’re thinking about him or her).
-Cell phones can also become problematic and can become a device that causes you to disconnect with each other.
+You can use them to connect with your spouse by calling, texting, or emailing each other.
+But phones can also become problematic.
+They can cause you to disconnect with each other.
 Feelings such as “you aren’t paying attention to me” or “you prefer spending more time on your phone instead of with me” can arise.

 “When did phone calls, inane comments on a website and updates on sports scores become so necessary and important?
 We live a lot of life as though we will miss something important and will be scarred forever.

-Some spouses keep cell phones to themselves, warning that they’re “off limits” to their mate (or they purchase them without letting their wife/husband know so secrecy and falling into or deliberately giving into sexual temptation is easier).
+Some spouses keep cell phones to themselves.
+They warn that they’re “off limits” to their mate.
+Or they perpetuate phone secrecy by purchasing them without letting their wife/husband know.

-So you don’t “separate” that, which God joined together when you married, the following is good advice:
+Here’s some great advice so you don’t “separate” that, which God joined together when you married:

 Guard sacredness of sexual intimacy between spouses